microsoft/onnxruntime/docs/tutorials/csharp/stable-diffusion-csharp.md

 - Copy the folders with the ONNX files to the C# project folder `\StableDiffusion\StableDiffusion`.
 The folders to copy are: `unet`, `vae_decoder`, `text_encoder`, `safety_checker`.

 ## Inference with C#
 Now lets start to breakdown how to inference in C#!
 The `unet` model takes the text embedding of the user prompt created by the [CLIP model](https://huggingface.co/docs/transformers/model_doc/clip) that connects text and image.
-The latent noisy image is created as a starting point, and the current timestep.
+The latent noisy image is created as a starting point.
 The scheduler algorithm and the `unet` model work together to denoise the image to create an image that represents the text prompt.
+Lets look at the code.

 ## Main Function
 The main function sets the prompt, number of inference steps, and the guidance scale.
 It then calls the `UNet.Inference` function to run the inference.